mvolkmann/blog/src/swift/Fastlane.md

 Fastlane provides a way to do this from the command line.

-The file `Fastfile` defines "lanes" which are sequences of actions that automate a specific task such as running tests, generating screenshots, deploying to TestFlight, or deploying to the App Store.
+The file `Fastfile` defines "lanes" which are sequences of actions that automate a specific task.
-These lanes can be run from the command line or by CI/CD servers.
+Lanes can be run from the command line or by CI/CD servers.
+A lane can be specific to a given platform (ex. ios or mac) or it can be platform independent.

+The `fastlane` command can be passed the name of an action or a lane to run.
+To execute a lane, enter `fastlane {platform} {action-or-lane}`.
+For example, `fastlane ios screenshots`.

 Fastlane is primarily implemented in Ruby.

 This page focuses on usage for iOS apps.

+Deploying apps to TestFlight and the App Store requires enrolling in the Apple Developer Program which is currently $99/year USD.

 ## Resources